What is the remarriage trap – and the key to avoiding it

 The remarriage trap is a serious legal situation that can have lasting consequences for your financial future.
 However, it's completely avoidable with proper planning and legal guidance.

-By getting a consent order to finalise your previous marriage's finances, seeking professional advice, and taking time to fix all outstanding issues properly, you can remarry with confidence, knowing that you've protected both your interests and those of your new partner.
+Ideally, getting a consent order to finalise your previous marriage's finances, or at the very least seeking professional advice about opening your financial claims and taking time to fix all outstanding issues properly, you can remarry with confidence, knowing that you've protected both your interests and those of your new partner.

 Remember, sorting out these important things doesn’t take away from the happiness of finding love again.
 It helps make your new relationship stronger by clearing up stress and avoiding future worries.